mozman/ezdxf/docs/source/tutorials/getting_data.rst

 ========================================

 In this tutorial I show you how to get data from an existing DXF drawing.
+If you are a new `ezdxf` user, read also the tutorial :ref:`arch-usr`.

 Loading the DXF file: